bentheiii/envolved/docs/infer.rst

 Automatic Argument Inferrence
 ------------------------------------

-When using :func:`env_var` to create schema environment variables, it might be useful to automatically infer the arguments from the type's argument annotation altogether.
-This can be done by supplying ``args=...`` to the :func:`env_var` function.
+When using :func:`~envvar.env_var` to create schema environment variables, it might be useful to automatically infer the arguments from the type's argument annotation altogether.
+This can be done by supplying ``args=...`` to the :func:`~envvar.env_var` function.

 .. code-block:: python